autowarefoundation/autoware.universe/f1tenth/readme.md

 This tutorial provides step-by-step instructions for installing and setting up the Autoware development environment on the F1tenth car.
 The Autoware installation process in this branch is modified from the main one to adapt to the Jetson Xavier NX hardware and software systems.
 One major difference of this Autoware environment is that it runs on `ROS2 galactic` instead of `ROS2 humble` due to the fact that the NVIDIA Jetson currently only supports Ubuntu 20.04 or below.
 To natively build and run autoware without using docker, galactic is used to increase system compatibility.
 The original [Autoware installation documentation](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/) from main branch, and the [F1tenth build documentation](https://f1tenth.readthedocs.io/en/foxy_test/index.html)(running ROS2 foxy) are here for your reference.

 This repo also includes a F1tenth Record-Replay demo.
-This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth car, and then perform trajectory following in both the `F1tenth gym simulator` and in `real-world`(testing in progress) running the Autoware framework.
+This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth car, and then perform trajectory following in either the `F1tenth gym simulator` and in `real-world` running the Autoware framework.
 Instructions for installing the F1tenth gym simulator are provided.
-The approximate time investment is based on running Jetson Xavier NX on 20W 6core power mode.
+The approximate time investments listed are based on running Jetson Xavier NX on `20W 6core` power mode.

 ## Flash JetPack 5.1.1 (rev. 1) to Jetson Xavier NX
 (Approximate Time Investment: 1-1.5 hours)

 There are multiple ways to install JetPack on a Jetson as described in [Jetpack 5.1.1 Documentation](https://developer.nvidia.com/embedded/jetpack-sdk-511).
 The recommended ways to install are via the `NVIDIA SDK Manager Method` or the `SD Card Image Method`.
-This repo was tested on JetPack 5.1.1.
+This repo was tested on JetPack 5.1.1 (rev. 1).
 Other JetPack versions may also work but have not yet been tested.

 ### NVIDIA SDK Manager Method:
 This method requires a Linux host computer running Ubuntu Linux x64 version `18.04` or `20.04` with `~40GB` of disk space

-This method you will first install `NVIDIA SDK Manager` on your host machine, connect the host machine to the Jetson Xavier NX via a micro-USB cable, download all of the necessary JetPack components using the SDK Manager, and then flash the JetPack to the target Jetson Xavier NX.
+This method you will first install `NVIDIA SDK Manager` on your host machine, connect the host machine to the Jetson Xavier NX via a `micro-USB` cable, download all of the necessary JetPack components using the SDK Manager, and then flash the JetPack to the target Jetson Xavier NX.
 This method allows you to directly flash the JetPack to the `SD Card` or to the `NVME SSD drive` on the F1tenth car's Jetson.
 You may need to create an NVIDIA account to download the NVIDIA SDK manager.

 1. Download and install [SDK Manager](https://developer.nvidia.com/sdk-manager) on your host machine.